pulkitbhutani/air-quality-monitor/README.md

 Continuous deployment - Netlify is used for continuous deployments as soon as there is a merge or push on master branch.

 Choice of graphing lib - Since the only requirement here was a bar chart, so google charts syntax looked clean and quickly applicable for a simple bar chart, hence I used google charts for this application.

+Time took to create the app - Around 6-7 hours.